 The first step to picking the best domain name is to brainstorm some ideas and do some research.
-If you’re thinking about how to choose a domain name for your blog or website, then you’ve probably been thinking about starting a blog or a business for awhile.
+If you’re thinking about how to choose a domain name for your blog or website, then you’ve probably been thinking about starting a blog or business for a while.
 So, you should have some ideas about what you want your blog to be about or what your business is going to be.
-Which is important to choosing the best domain name because your domain name should relate to your business and your brand.
+This is important to choosing the best domain name because your domain name should relate to your business and your brand.

 After you enter in the keyword, press the Generate Names button.
 The generator will then provide you with numerous domain name ideas that include your keyword.